Veterans are prized recruits as congressional candidates

 Rep. Elaine Luria, a Democrat, served as naval commander, including on aircraft carriers that once helped stage Afghanistan bombing runs.
 She defeated an incumbent Republican, Scott Taylor, a former Navy SEAL, in 2018 and again in a rematch in 2020.

-Veteran candidates can be seen as more willing to put country above self, which often plays best among moderate voters and in swing districts without a dominate political ideology.
+Veteran candidates can be seen as more willing to put country above self, which often plays best among moderate voters and in swing districts without a dominant political ideology.

 “One of the reasons you see veterans on veterans is because the thought process is that just neutralizes that advantage,” Taylor said.
 “Both parties are looking for that.”